15 Things You Might Not Know About Beatrix Potter

 12. Her later books had to be cobbled together from early drawings.

 As her eyesight diminished it became harder and harder for Potter to produce the beautiful drawings that characterized her work.
 As a result many of her later books were pieced together from earlier drawings in her vast collection of sketchbooks.
 The Tale of Little Pig Robinson was Potter’s last picture book, published in 1930.

-A lost Potter story, “The Tale of Kitty-in-Boots,” was rediscovered in 2013 and will be published in summer 2016.
+A lost Potter story, “The Tale of Kitty-in-Boots,” was rediscovered in 2013 and published in summer 2016.
 Publisher Jo Hanks found references to the story in an out-of-print biography of Potter and so went searching through the writer’s archive at the Victoria and Albert Museum in London.
 Hanks discovered a sketch of the kitty in question, plus a rough layout of the unedited manuscript.
 The story will be published with supplementary illustrations by Quentin Blake.

 Potter was an award-winning sheep farmer and in 1943 was the first woman elected President of the Herdwick’s Sheepbreeder’s Association.